• Skip to primary navigation

 • Correct spelling and grammar – obviously, right?

 • Understanding punctuation errors – as in commas, colons, and semi-colons.
-You should be able to instantly recognize the difference between “let’s each, Grandma” and “let’s eat Grandma.”
+You should be able to instantly recognize the difference between “let’s eat, Grandma and “let’s eat Grandma.”

-• Sentence structure – most specifically, the ability to recognize run-on or fragmented sentences, as well as comma splices.
+• Sentence structure – most specifically, the ability to recognize run-on or fragmented sentences and comma splices.

 • Commonly misspelled words – think they’re/their/there, bear/bare, affect/effect.

-• Formatting – this means paragraph and margin spacing, as well as how headers, page numbers, and bullet points are presented.
+• Formatting – this means paragraph and margin spacing and how headers, page numbers, and bullet points are presented.
 Here, you should become familiar with the various style guidelines for formatting – Chicago, AP, APA, MLA, and so on.

 Ok, it sounds like a lot, but don’t worry!
 You do not need to memorize every single rule.